petervilshansen/web/posts/how-to-develop-minecraft-plugin-for-spigot-server.md

 <!--
 date: 2019-02-19
-excerpt: This guide demystifies the process of developing your own Minecraft plugins for Spigot servers.
-Combining coding expertise with Minecraft passion, it offers a concise, step-by-step approach to creating functional plugins.
-Learn to set up your development environment, write essential code, and deploy your creations seamlessly.
-Whether you're a seasoned coder or a Minecraft enthusiast looking to expand your skills, this book provides the tools to bring your unique Minecraft visions to life.
+excerpt: Learn to make your own Minecraft plugins for Spigot!
+This guide offers a step-by-step approach to development, from setup to implementation.
+Combine coding skills with Minecraft passion and create unique game experiences.
 -->

 The topic for today is sufficiently interesting to people outside Denmark that I have decided to write this blog post in English in order to reach a wider audience.